 With non-participating countries CGC also plans to develop joint semester (short cycle courses) with Anne Arundel Community College (AACC) in Maryland and Vocational Training Council (VTC) in Hong Kong.
-In addition, new partnerships with India, Oman, Dubai and Sir Lanka in the area of nautical and marine engineering
+In addition, new partnerships with India, Oman, Singapore, Vietnam, Indonesia and Malaysia have been established.